wp-plugins/simple-membership/readme.txt

 == Description ==

-A flexible, well-supported, and easy-to-use WordPress membership plugin for offering free and premium content from your WordPress site
+= A flexible, well-supported, and easy-to-use WordPress membership plugin for offering free and premium content from your WordPress site =

 The simple membership plugin lets you protect your posts and pages so only your members can view the protected content.

+= Unlimited Membership Access Levels =
 Set up unlimited membership levels (example: free, silver, gold etc) and protect your posts and pages using the membership levels you create.

-When you are editing a post or page in the WordPress editor, you can select to protect that post or page for your members.
+= User Friendly Interface for Content Protection = When you are editing a post or page in the WordPress editor, you can select to protect that post or page for your members.

 Non-members viewing a protected page will be prompted to login or become a member.

+= Have Free and Paid Memberships =
 You can configure it to have free and/or paid memberships on your site.
 Paid membership payment is handled securely via PayPal.

 Both one time and recurring/subscription payments are supported.

-There is an option to enable debug logging so you can troubleshoot membership payment related issues easily (if any).

 = Documentation =